Existing benefit claimants

-The Department for Work and Pensions (DWP) are providing reliable up to date information on all the changes being made to help benefit claimants cope during these difficult times.
+The Department for Work and Pensions (DWP) provide reliable up to date information.

-If you are sanctioned however support is available, please contact firstname.lastname@example.org for help.
+If you are sanctioned support is available, please contact firstname.lastname@example.org for help.